michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

-talk suggests options for reducing the amount of subsidy paid in the short term as the amount of security increases---but still ensuring that no more than 21 million bitcoins are paid overall in subsidy---potentially allowing the subsidy to last much longer than it is currently predicted to last.
+talk suggests options for reducing the amount of subsidy paid in the short term as the amount of security increases---but still ensuring that no more than 21 million bitcoins are paid overall in subsidy---potentially allowing the subsidy to last much longer than currently expected.

 Although the talk was not about a specific proposal, an example proposal it evaluated was to reduce the subsidy by 20% every time the network's